Phytochemistry & Compounds

 In 2013 Canna-Pet® became the first company in the world to release products formulated specifically for pets made with non-GMO organic hemp extracts and containing multiple cannabinoids and terpenes like CBD, CBC, CBG, ß-Caryophyllene, myrcene, and pinene.
 We chose industrial hemp for these products because it is an abundant source of cannabinoids, it has been used in food products for decades, and it is an emerging American agricultural crop.

 Canna-Pet® products are unique due to our specialized lab facilities and proprietary extraction methods, which ensure consistent formulations, abundant in phytocannabinoids, terpenes, and flavonoids – all in our proprietary ratios.

 With vast amounts of data to draw upon from independent surveys, ongoing clinical research underway at several veterinary universities, and our in-house phytochemical research efforts, we continue to refine and evolve Canna-Pet® products daily.

-Canna-Pet® is unique in that our hemp extracts are not only made from actual industrial hemp, but also contain eight additional cannabinoids and over twenty terpenes beyond “just CBD.”
-For example ß-Caryophyllene (BCP) is a dietary cannabinoid included in our products, Not only does this deliver an entirely new potential cannabinoid benefits to the endocannabinoid system (ECS), but it also increases the uptake of CBD by the system.
+Canna-Pet® is unique in that our CBD extracts are not only made from actual industrial hemp, but also contain eight additional cannabinoids and over twenty terpenes beyond “just CBD.”
+For example ß-Caryophyllene (BCP) is a dietary cannabinoid included in our products, Not only does this deliver an entirely new potential cannabinoid benefits to the endocannabinoid system (ECS), but it also increases the uptake of CBDs by the system.
 The same could potentially be said for each of the dozens of additional cannabinoids and terpenes which Canna-Pet® alone provides.